What is a Digital Signature?

 - Legal validity

-Digital signatures provides authenticity and ensures that the signature is verified.
+Digital signatures provide authenticity and ensure that the signature is verified.
 This can stand in any court of law like any other signed paper document.
-Time stamping and ability to track and easily archive documents improve and simplify audit and compliance.
+Time stamping and the ability to track and easily archive documents improve and simplify audit and compliance.